-As you work with The Farmer's Wife in the ways suggested in this guide, there will be opportunities for your students to ask their families about farming or similar activities where cooperation is important and where we often need assistance from non-human entities as well.
+As you work with The Lion Who Saw Himself in the Water in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.

 1. Tell students that their family members probably know many stories like the ones they are studying in class with you.
 Tell them that you would like them to find out about some of those stories by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have heard folktales or teaching stories when they were children.
 Say something like this: